Best Christmas Cookie: Pignolis (Recipe Included)

 When you look at a cookie tray, the pignoli isn’t the one you’ll notice first.
 After tasting it, the pignoli will be the one you'll never forget.

-If you’re looking for a cookie that will add some va-va-voom to your Christmas holidays, it’s this one.
-Its flavors are widely enjoyed, yet very few bakers include it on a holiday cookie tray.
+If you’re looking for a cookie that will add some va-va-voom to your Christmas holidays, this is it.
+The flavors are widely enjoyed, yet very few bakers include it on a holiday cookie tray.

 I think they should.